 Sound Is Rising Above The Bar?

 We were initially unhappy with the SK10Y’s sharp, piercing sounds on Mad Max: Fury Road, one of our favorite Atmos movies.
-The problem was solved by changing the Sound Effect setting to ASC instead of Movie.
+The problem was solved by changing the Sound Effect setting to ASC instead of a standard movie.
 The sound was smoothed out, and Mad Max’s onscreen antics accompanied the high-impact sound that we have come to expect from Blu-ray.

 LG wanted you to be aware of the subwoofer in the SK10Y.
-Even if you hide it behind drapes or in a corner, the SK10Y will still have its bass.
-Although the sub is a bass lover’s dream, we found the bass too generous at the 0 settings.
+Even if you hide it behind drapes or in a corner, it will still have its bass.
+Although the sub is a bass lover’s dream, we found the bass blast too generous at the 0 settings.

 We were much happier at -6.
 The sub’s bass was packed even at the -6 setting.
 The sub and soundbar blend wasn’t as seamless as we would like.
 The upper bass was too thin, and the low was too loud.

 The SK10Y was able to compete against the HT ST5000 Atmos bar by Sony, but the HT ST5000’s soundbar/subwoofer integration was better than that of the SK10Y.

 The SK10Y unleashed World War II drama Hacksaw Ridge, making the battle scenes seem like it was not working very hard.
 However, the HT-ST5000 sounded a bit more dynamic and powerful.

 The stereo soundstage of the Sony was a little wider, and the dialogue sounded more natural.
 We were not far behind the SK10Y, but we would nod for the HT-ST5000.